ProcedureCreating Databases Show topic URL in address bar

 Installation

-Version and folder of the software you want to use to create the database
+Version and path of the software you want to use to create the database

 4. You use database parameters to configure important database properties.
 You can now change the default values of some of these database parameters.